 In the end, we would like to congratulate Team 330, Team 2481, Team 120, and Team 1086 for their success in winning the FIRST Robotics Competition World Championships.
 Additionally, we are proud of Team 987’s achievement in earning the Chairman’s Award, cementing them as a Hall of Fame team.
 Overall, we are extremely grateful to have had the opportunity to interact and play against many great teams at the Championships and hope to do even better next year.

-This past week, VEX Team 254C travelled to Louisville, Kentucky to compete in the 2016 VEX Worlds Championship.
+This past week, VEX Team 254C travelled to Louisville, Kentucky to compete in the 2016 VEX Worlds Championship web project management tools.
 254C competed in the Arts division at worlds.
 In total, there were four other high school divisions, each consisting of 100 teams from around the world.

 By the end of the 250 qualification matches, 254C had won 6 of it’s 10 qualification matches, and was ranked 26th by alliance selection.
 Unfortunately, this was not enough to convince other teams to invite them to an alliance, and so their Nothing But Net season ended there.